jialiang/HTML-to-PDF-UA/README.md

 - Ensure that all links contain a `title` attribute to describe the link.
 - Run `java -jar html-to-pdf-ua.jar "path/to/your/html/file"` on your console.
+- Append `pdf/a-4` to the command to use PDF/A-4 standards instead of PDF/A-3a.
 - A file called `output.pdf` will be generated in the same folder as your HTML file.

 ## Compilation